The following Practice Compliance guidance note provides comprehensive and up to date legal information covering:

 The first thing to say is that this issue is unaffected by the 1 April 2016 changes to the SRA Financial Services (Scope) Rules—see below: SRA changes.

 You should also remember that the consumer credit regime affects only clients who are individuals and very small partnerships, as the Consumer Credit Act 1974 (CCA 1974) does not apply to agreements with larger partnerships or corporate entities.
 See Practice Note: Consumer credit and client fee arrangements—What is a consumer credit agreement?

-On 1 April 2016, the SRA Financial Services (Scope) Rules 2001 will be amended to provide greater clarity on the sort of consumer credit activities law firms can engage in without having to be regulated by the Financial Conduct Authority (FCA).
+On 1 April 2016, the SRA Financial Services (Scope) Rules were be amended to provide greater clarity on the sort of consumer credit activities law firms can engage in without having to be regulated by the Financial Conduct Authority (FCA).
 See Practice Note: Changes to SRA rules on consumer credit: April 2016.

-The amended rules will explicitly permit you to enter into a regulated consumer
+The amended rules will explicitly permit you to enter into a regulated consumer credit agreement

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in